Hotel Room Service

 "Hotel Room Service" is a song by American rapper Pitbull released as the third single from his fourth album, Pitbull Starring in Rebelution.
 It was released to both iTunes and mainstream radio on June 16, 2009.
 The song peaked at number eight on the US Billboard Hot 100, making it his second top 10 hit following "I Know You Want Me (Calle Ocho)".

-The song samples "Push the Feeling On" by Nightcrawlers and "La Hora De Bailar" by Sandy & Papo, interpolates lyrics from Jay-Z's "I Just Wanna Love U" ("Gimme that sweet, that nasty, that gushy stuff"), The Notorious B.I.G.'s "Nasty Girl" ("Put them fingers in your mouth / Open up your blouse / Pull that g-string down south"), and Sugarhill Gang's "Rapper's Delight" ("We at the hotel, motel, Holiday Inn"), and references T.I.'s "Whatever You Like" ("And like T.I.'s 'Whatever You Like'").
+The song samples "Push the Feeling On" by Nightcrawlers and "La Hora De Bailar" by Sandy & Papo, interpolates lyrics from Jay-Z's "I Just Wanna Love U" ("Gimme that sweet, that nasty, that gushy stuff"), The Notorious B.I.G.'s "Nasty Girl" ("Put them fingers in your mouth / Open up your blouse / Pull that g-string down south"), and Sugarhill Gang's "Rapper's Delight" ("We at the hotel, motel, Holiday Inn"), "One and One" by the 2 Live Crew ("Three and three, you gon' undress me") and references T.I.'s "Whatever You Like" ("And like T.I.'s 'Whatever You Like'").

-On September 16, the official remix to "Hotel Room Service" was released, which features Pussycat Dolls lead singer Nicole Scherzinger.
+On September 16, 2009, the official remix to "Hotel Room Service" was released, which features Pussycat Dolls lead singer Nicole Scherzinger.

-A version of the song titled "Super Clean Edit" (3:58) was released to radio stations and features alternate lyrics in place of the 'egg whites' line.
+A version of the song titled "Super Clean Edit" was distributed to radio stations which replaces the line referencing "egg whites" with "gonna give you just what you like."